AlexCharlton/lemna/docs/tutorial.md

     ));
 }
 ```
 This example defines a struct called `App` and makes it a [`Component`], which is the central Lemna interface.
 There's no special meaning to the name "App", it's just a convention for the top-level or "root" Component in your application.
-And the only special thing about a root Component is that it must implement [`std::default::Default`].
+And the only special thing about a root Component is that it must implement [`Default`].

 We define the `view` method of `App` to return a [`Node`], which is constructed with the [`node!`][macro@node] macro.
 Our Node contains another `Component` named [`Div`][widgets::Div], which is named after the [HTML element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div).
 We set the `Div`'s background to the hex color `0xFF00FFFF` (a.k.a. magenta), and give it a width and height of 100 pixels.